Training Course USEE+: Using Social Entrepreneurship in Erasmus+

 The aim of the course is to create awareness about social economy and social enterprises, appreciate the role of social entrepreneurship that creates social change, deepen participants understanding of the world around them, and to inspire them to create a vision where their passion and desire for change meets self-employability.

 As Gandhi said: “be the change you want to see in the world”.

-● Develop competencies, necessary for social entrepreneurs, such as cooperation, risk taking, sense of initiative, leadership, communication, teamwork, creative thinking and innovation for idea generation and problem solving.
+- Develop competences, necessary for social entrepreneurs, such as cooperation, risk taking, sense of initiative, leadership, communication, teamwork, creative thinking and innovation for idea generation and problem solving.

-This project is financed by the Erasmus+ Youth in Action Programme.
+This project is financed by the Erasmus+ Youth Programme.

-Please contact your Erasmus+ Youth in Action NA to learn more about the financial details, and how to arrange the booking of your travel tickets and the reimbursement of your travel expenses.
+Your sending National Agency will support your travel costs.
+After being selected, please contact your NA or SALTO involved in this project, to learn more about how to arrange the booking of your travel tickets and the reimbursement of your travel expenses.

-Youth and Lifelong Learning Foundation – National Agency
+Hellenic National Agency -Youth and Lifelong Learning Foundation